Skip to main content

 The ServiceNow connector contains additional options for specific configuration:

 • Client ID and Client secret: The client ID and client secret for OAuth2 access to ServiceNow.
 When specified, the ServiceNow connector uses OAuth2 authorization.
 If not specified, the ServiceNow connector reverts to basic authorization using the ServiceNow username and password provided.
+For additional information, see Obtain the client ID and client secret for OAuth2 authentication.

 • Additional tables: A comma-separated list of additional ServiceNow tables that you wish to include in addition to the tables the connector brings in by default, e.g. problem, incident, change_request, sn_vul_vulnerability.